orangehill/bootstrap-session-timeout/README.md

 });
 ```

-**With both onWorn and onRedir Callback**
+**With both onWarn and onRedir Callback**

 Console logs the "Your session will soon expire!" text after one minute.
-If user takes no action, after two more minutes the "Your session has expired!" alert gets shown.
+If user takes no action (interacts with the page in any way), after two more minutes the "Your session has expired!" alert gets shown.
 No redirection occurs.
+On any user action (mouse, keyboard or touch) the timeout timer is reset.

 ```js
 $.sessionTimeout({